hbina/hbina.github.io/content/althttp_from_top_to_bottom.md

 This is probably done so that C-string appears as if it ends there.
 But this is highly problematic because it does not return the `z`.
-The caller have no way of knowing where that `\0` was assigned.
+The caller have no way of knowing where that `NULL` was assigned.
-Even if they loop through again and find that `\0`, how do they know that this is the one that we assigned or this is actually the end of the string?
+Even if they loop through again and find that `NULL`, how do they know that this `NULL` is the one that we assigned or this is the _actual_ the end of the C-string?

-We have pretty much leaked the rest of the string.
+In my opinion, it should return the pointer to the next character if its part of the C-string.

 # Rfc822Date